iequivocality/vaporware-r3f/README.md

-# vite-react-tenpureeto
+# vaporware-r3f

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-Tailwind CSS is also added to the project.
+This is a [React Three Fiber](https://github.com/pmndrs/react-three-fiber) project bootstrapped with [Vite](https://vitejs.dev/).
+This is following the https://blog.maximeheckel.com/posts/vaporwave-3d-scene-with-threejs/ tutorial of Maxime Heckel.